wphooper/pet_salon/docs/_sources/index.rst.txt

 This documentation is still very much a work in progress.
 If you have suggestions about how to improve the documentation, please write to `whooper@ccny.cuny.edu <mailto:whooper@ccny.cuny.edu>`_.

+This is the software documentation.
+To download the software, and for installation instructions, see `pet_salon's GitHub repository <https://github.com/wphooper/pet_salon>`\.

+You may also be interested in viewing the `Tutorial <https://github.com/wphooper/pet_salon/tree/main/notebooks/Tutorial.ipynb>`\, which is a Jupyter notebook.

 .. toctree::
    :maxdepth: 4
    :caption: Contents: